john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-Simply put, **object oriented programming** is a programming paradigm that centers around objects rather than functions.
-It is important to remember that object oriented programming is not a language or tool but a
+**Object oriented programming is is not a language or tool but a programming paradigm that centers around objects rather than functions.** Object oriented programming is used in languages such as C#, Java, Ruby, Python, JavaScript, etc. as well frameworks like Anugular as well.

+Object oriented programming problems can be modelled as a collection of collaborating objects that send messages to each other.

 </dd>
 </dl>